 How do you think you would measure up against the rest of the nation?
-If fitness is not something you’ve kept up with over time, give our free 10-minute home workout plan a shot, and see how you feel afterwards!
+If fitness is not something you’ve kept up with over time, give our 10-minute home workout plan a shot, and see how you feel afterward!
 Every little bit counts!

 The New Presidential Youth Fitness Program

 This new program (PYFP) launched in September of 2012.
 It is voluntary and includes an assessment, as well as professional development and motivational recognition to empower students to adopt an active lifestyle.
 The primary update to the current test is a move from measuring athletic performance to assessing health-related fitness.

-FitnessGram has been adopted as the fitness assessment.
-Research has shown that the assessment should be a part of a complete package that includes education, training, recognition, parent and student feedback, technical support, and development of a national database capable of tracking data over time.
+FitnessGram has been adopted as the fitness assessment platform.
+Research has shown that the assessment should be a part of a complete package that includes education, training, recognition, parent, and student feedback, technical support, and development of a national database capable of tracking data over time.

 You can get the complete details for FitnessGram on their website.
 The PYFP is free and available to all schools nationwide.

 Today, the Council has a focus not just on activity, but on good eating habits.
 The Presidential Active Lifestyle Award, or PALA+, recognizes both physical fitness and healthy eating habits and is available to Americans of all ages.

 PALA+ is the new and improved PALA (Presidential Active Lifestyle Award), a program of the President’s Challenge, designed to motivate participants to make physical activity and healthy eating a part of everyday life.

 - Youth (6-17 years old): Active at least 60 minutes a day (or 11,000 steps for girls and 13,000 steps for boys)

 - Adults (18+): Active 30 minutes (or 8,500 steps) a day